No City Can Feed Its Own People

-From a survival preparedness standpoint, cities are a big red flag, a place not to be when there has been a major disaster.
+From a survival preparedness standpoint, cities are a big red flag.
+A place not to be when there has been a major disaster.
 Think about the dependencies.
-Food, water, electricity, and supplies are all trucked in from somewhere else.
-Although this is similarly the case for the suburbs and lesser so for rural areas, the fact that so much (of everything) has to be brought in to to a city for support of such a large concentration of human beings is the Achilles heel.
+Food, Water, and All Consumable Supplies are trucked in from somewhere else.
+Although this is similarly the case for the suburbs, and lesser so for rural areas, the fact that so much (of everything) has to be brought in to to a city for support of such a large concentration of human beings is the Achilles Heel.

 I read this recently, “No city can feed its own people.”
 None of them.
 Cities are not self-sufficient.
 Not even close.
-Although most of us realize this, when you think seriously and logically about all of the dependencies that cities have today upon modern supplies and distribution, and combine that with population density, well those urbanites better hope that nothing disrupts the flow for more than just a short time!
+When you think seriously and logically about all of the absolute dependencies that cities have upon supplies and distribution, and combine that with population density, well those urbanites better hope that nothing disrupts the flow for more than just a short time!

-Cities depend upon farmers from the countryside and food sources that range from all over the world depending on season.
+Cities depend upon farmers from the countryside, and food sources that range from all over the world depending on season.
 Not only that, but the cities depend 100 percent on the web of distribution chains such as big trucks, little trucks, trains, planes, etc.., to deliver everything.
-If that was enough dependency for you, the cities only have about one week worth of food at any one time!
+I’ve read estimates that cities may only have about one week worth of food at any one time!
+Let that sink in…

 Not only do supplies need to come in, but trash and sewer needs to be brought out.
 These systems also have dependencies like trucking, electricity, and social order.